Daimon-Law/Terms-of-Use-for-Daimon-Law-Repositories/README.md

 1. I am a lawyer admitted to practice in Victoria, Australia.

-2. Unless we have entered into a written engagement letter providing for paid legal services, I am not your lawyer and do not represent you or your interests.
+2. Unless we have entered into a written engagement letter providing for paid legal services, I am not, and Daimon Legal is not your lawyer and do/does **not** represent you or your interests.

 3. Contributions are offered AS-IS and without any guarantees or warranties of any kind, whether express or implied.